zaproxy/zaproxy-website/site/content/blog/2025-10-07-solving-caido-labs/index.md

 On the main page the description of the challenge is the next one:
-`Learn the basics of how to identify reflected XSS with two different vulnerabilities in the same lab.` It says that there are **two** vulnerabilities, while on this case we could find the other value by reading the HTML code, that's not always possible, so we will use param digger (equivalent of Burp's param miner) to find the other parameter, since the default wordlist is too small we will use Burp's list from Seclist.
+`Learn the basics of how to identify reflected XSS with two different vulnerabilities in the same lab.` It says that there are **two** vulnerabilities, while on this case we could find the other value by reading the HTML code, that's not always possible, so we will use Param Digger (equivalent of Burp's Param Miner) to find the other parameter, since the default wordlist is too small we will use Burp's list from Seclist.

 ![xssparam.png](images/xssparam.png)